Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 >
 > uams_randnum.so
 >
-> > allows Random Number and Two-Way Random Number Exchange for authentication (requires a separate file containing the passwords, either the default *afppasswd* file or the one specified via "**passwd file**").
+> > Allows Random Number and Two-Way Random Number Exchange for authentication (requires a separate file containing the passwords, either the default *afppasswd* file or the one specified via "**passwd file**").
 See **afppasswd**(1) for details.